glacials/twos.dev/src/cold/brownnote.md

 I'm not separating "foods" and "poops" into two categories of thing.
 I'm not typing out a bunch of tags or ingredients with every food item.
-If I zero in on a food that's too ambiguous—say, "pizza"—I _then and only then_ will start logging its components: cheese, bread, tomatoes.
+If I zero in on a food that's too ambiguous—say, "pizza"—only then will I start logging its components: cheese, bread, tomatoes.
-Until and unless that happens, simplicity is queen because keeping the routine going is more important than anything.
+Until and unless that happens, simplicity wins.
+Keeping the routine going is more important than anything.

 ## Into Swift